demisto/content/Packs/RemoteAccess/Integrations/RemoteAccessv2/README.md

-File transfer between Cortex XSOAR to remote machine, and execution of commands on remote machine
+File transfer between Cortex XSOAR to a remote machine, and execution of commands on the remote machine.

 Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-remoteaccess-v2).
+If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration---remoteaccess-v2).

 ## Configure RemoteAccess v2 on Cortex XSOAR